 The timing of decisions is an essential ingredient into modelling many strategic situations.
 Asynchronous decisions are a type of commitment, and being able to move first and thus set the stage for rivals can confer a considerable advantage on a player.
 Synchronous decisions, in contrast, take away the ability to commit as players are neither leaders nor followers.
-From the basically static models in Cournot (1838) and von Stackelberg (1934) to the genuinely dynamic models in Cyert and DeGroot (1970), Maskin and Tirole (1987, 1988a, 1988b), Cahuc and Kempf (1997), Noel (2008), and Iskhakov, Rust, and Schjerning (2016) and the anti-folk theorems in Rubinstein and Wolinsky (1995) and Lagunoff and Matsui (1997, 2001), a long and distinguished literature has pointed out cases where the protocol of moves matters crucially for equilibrium behavior.
+From the basically static models in Cournot (1838) and von Stackelberg (1934) to the genuinely dynamic models in Cyert and DeGroot (1970) and Maskin and Tirole (1987, 1988a, 1988b) and the anti-folk theorems in Rubinstein and Wolinsky (1995) and Lagunoff and Matsui (1997, 2001), a long and distinguished literature has pointed out cases where the protocol of moves matters crucially for equilibrium behavior.

 Our paper provides a counterpoint to this literature.
 We show that a fairly general and widely used class of dynamic models is protocol invariant provided that periods are sufficiently short and moves are therefore sufficiently frequent.
 Protocol invariance means that the set of equilibria of a model is nearly the same irrespective of the order in which players are assumed to move within a period, including-and extending beyond-simultaneous, alternating, and sequential moves.
+Protocol invariance can facilitate applied work and renders the implications and predictions of a model more robust.

 We focus on infinite-horizon dynamic stochastic games and their stationary Markov perfect equilibria (henceforth Markov perfect equilibria for short).
+A dynamic stochastic game is a dynamic system that can be in different states in different periods according to a discrete-time Markov process that players can influence through their actions.
 Dating back to Shapley (1953), dynamic stochastic games have a long tradition in economics and are central to the analysis of strategic interactions among forward-looking players in dynamic environments.
-The main contribution of this paper is to characterize a class of dynamic stochastic games that we call separable dynamic games with noisy transitions and to establish that these models are protocol invariant provided that periods are sufficiently short.
-In addition, we show that the Markov perfect equilibria of separable dynamic games with noisy transitions have a remarkably simple structure.
+The main contribution of this paper is to characterize a class of dynamic stochastic games that are protocol invariant provided that periods are sufficiently short.
+We call this class separable dynamic games with noisy transitions.